Basic data types, vectors and arrays used by ODIN (tjutils library)

 Introduction

 Well known data types, such as integers, floating point numbers, complex numbers, strings, vectors (1-dimensional) and arrays (multi-dimensional) are used in ODIN.
-For all types discussed in this section, there exists a corresponding JCAMP-DX type (JCAMP-DX implementation (odinpara library)).
-This JCAMPD-DX type is prefixed by 'JDX' and then the data type, e.g. 'STD_string' has a JCAMP-DX counterpart 'JDXstring' with the same functionality.
-In addition, JCAMP-DX parameters can be assigned a label, grouped together with other JCAMP-DX parameters, etc.
+For all these basic types discussed in this section, there exists a corresponding labeled data record (LDR) type (Labeled Data Record (LDR) implementation (odinpara library)).
+This LDR type is prefixed by 'LDR' followed the data type, e.g. 'float' has a LDR counterpart 'LDRfloat' with the same basic functionality.
+In addition, LDR parameters can be assigned a label, grouped together with other LDR parameters, written to and read from file etc.

 Vectors